kyma-project/kyma/docs/event-bus/10-03-troubleshooting-knative-eventing-upgrade.md

 type: Troubleshooting
 ---

-During the upgrade process, you can occasionally come across situations where the `kyma-installer` gets stuck at upgrading `knative-eventing`.
-This can happen because the upgrade process was unable to clear existing Knative Subscriptions, created internally by Kyma's `event-bus-subscription-controller`.
+During the upgrade process, you can occasionally come across situations where the `kyma-installer` gets stuck at upgrading the `knative-eventing` component.
+This can happen because the upgrade process is unable to clear existing Knative Subscriptions created internally by Kyma's `event-bus-subscription-controller`.
 To verify this, look for the existing Knative Subscription resources present in the `kyma-system` Namespace:

 ```bash